Dean Corll: Childhood

 Corll was a shy, serious child who rarely socialized with other children, but at the same time displayed concern for the wellbeing of others.
 He was also markedly sensitive to any form of criticism or rejection.
 At the age of seven, he suffered an undiagnosed case of rheumatic fever, which was not recognized until doctors found Corll had a heart murmur in 1950.
-As a result of this diagnosis, Corll was told to avoid P.E. classes in school.
+As a result of this diagnosis, Corll was told to avoid physical education classes in school.

 Corll's parents attempted reconciliation and remarried in 1950, subsequently moving to Pasadena, Texas, a suburb of Houston; however, the reconciliation was short lived and, in 1953, the couple once again divorced, with the mother again retaining custody of her two sons and briefly residing in a trailer home upon a rural farm while supporting her children via menial employment.
 The divorce was granted on amicable grounds and both boys maintained regular contact with their father.

 Following the second divorce, Corll's mother married a traveling clock salesman named Jake John West.
 The family moved to the small town of Vidor, Texas, where Corll's half-sister, Joyce Jeanine (1955–2016), was born.
 Corll's mother and stepfather started a small family candy company, initially operating from the garage of their home.
 (Note: Corll's mother would later state the inspiration for her founding a candy business was a pecan nut salesman calling at her home and observing her baking several pies.
 This had inspired the salesman to state to her: "If you've got that much energy, why don't you start making candy?")
 From the earliest days of the business, Corll worked day and night while still attending school.
 He and his younger brother were responsible for operating the candy-making machines and packing the product, which his stepfather sold on his sales route.
 This route often involved West traveling to Houston, where much of the product was sold.

 From 1954 to 1958, Corll attended Vidor High School, where he was regarded as a well-behaved student who achieved satisfactory grades.
 As had been the case in his childhood, Corll was also considered somewhat of a loner, although he is known to have occasionally dated girls in his teenage years.
 In high school, Corll's only major interest was the brass band, in which he played trombone.